umbralcalc/umbralcalc.github.io/_posts/learning_simulations_of_the_real_world.md

 ## Learning logic/structure from data

-These are the types of question one might seek to answer:
-- Which simulation logic/structure fits the data the best?
+Which simulation logic/structure fits the data the best?

-- How sensitive is this choice to changes in the data?
+How sensitive is this choice to changes in the data?

+This question is about how _generalised_ our simulation is in representing the real world system of interest.
+With poor generalisation, the simulation logic/structure itself only applies when fit to a more specific form of data representing the world and we expect it to no longer predict as well when fit to different data of the same or similar system.

-- How sensitive is this choice to changes in the parameters?
+How sensitive is this choice to changes in the parameters?

+This question is about how _sloppy_ the simulation might be in fitting a particular dataset.
+If a simulation is [sloppy](https://sethna.lassp.cornell.edu/Teaching/BasicTraining/SloppyBT24.html) it means that it has many additional parameters which can be varied that do not strongly affect the quality of fit to the dataset of interest.

+Simulation sloppiness sounds bad; but [it has been shown](https://arxiv.org/abs/2505.08915) that machine learning models with more sloppiness have a tendency to generalise better to new datasets.

+Simulations with lots of parameters can have their downsides.

+Let's say we have two different simulation structures which we are comparing by fitting them to the same dataset.
+Let's also say that one of these simulations has lots of parameters and the other has much fewer.

+We might interpret the concept of sloppiness to mean that the simulation which has more parameters is always the better choice.
+This would be wrong without a deeper analysis.

+What we need to find out is how many parameters are being actively used to fit the data in both simulations.
+In other words; how many parameters does each simulation have which the quality fit is sensitive to changing?